snakemake/snakemake/docs/getting_started/examples.rst

 Building a Paper with LaTeX
 ===========================

-Building a scientific paper can be automated by snakemake as well.
+Building a scientific paper can be automated by Snakemake as well.
 Apart from compiling LaTeX code and invoking BibTeX, we provide a special rule to zip the needed files for online submission.

-We first provide a snakefile `tex.rules` that contains rules that can be shared for any latex build task:
+We first provide a Snakefile ``tex.rules`` that contains rules that can be shared for any latex build task:

 .. code-block:: python